 Spiritual Practices

-Rather than being religious “to-do” lists, these practices serve as anchors that ground the brain and restore the soul, particularly in times of anxiety, depression, or mental fatigue.
+Rather than being rigid, religious “to-do” lists, these soul habits serve as anchors that stabilize the brain and restore the spirit.
+Particularly in seasons of anxiety, depression, or mental fatigue.

-On Turning the Page, these practices are designed to break the “magnetic grip” of distress and quiet the “monkey circus” of the mind.
+These practical disciplines are designed to break the “magnetic grip” of distress and quiet the “monkey circus” racing mind.

-They are the practical ways we “build a boat” to catch the wind of God’s providence, moving us from performance-based religion to a life of faith, hope, and love.
+They are the intentional ways we “build a boat” to catch the wind of God’s providence.
+Moving us away from performance-based religion and into a life anchored in true faith, hope, and love.

 • The Gift of Stillness: Learning the discipline of quietness and solitude to combat a distracted, rushing world.

-• Deep Listening: Cultivating the habit of listening for “Rhemas”—the quiet whispers of God’s truth—over the loud voices of fear and the inner critic.
+• Deep Listening: Cultivating the habit of listening for “Rhemas”—the quiet whispers of God’s specific truth—over the loud, intrusive voices of fear and the inner critic.

-• Grounding through Nature: Using practices like “looking at the birds of the air” to reset the brain’s focus and connect with God’s care.
+• Grounding Through Nature: Using practices like “looking at the birds of the air” to physically reset the brain’s focus and connect with God’s daily care.

-• Sacred Recording: Habits such as keeping a “Logbook” or gratitude journal to track God’s goodness and combat a “slippery memory.”
+• Sacred Recording: Implementing daily habits such as keeping a “Logbook” or gratitude journal to track God’s goodness and combat a naturally “slippery memory.”

-• Contemplative Prayer: Utilizing ancient paths like Lectio Divina and Psalm-based meditation to calm racing thoughts.
+• Contemplative Prayer: Utilizing ancient Christian meditation paths like Lectio Divina and Psalm-based reflection to calm racing thoughts and quiet the nervous system.

 11-suggestions-on-how-to-chew-on-the-bible-with-mindfulness